How Fiat digitally designed the sporty 124 Spider convertible

 Photo credit: Josiah Bondy

 You might think of computer design as a cold, electronic, and technical process.
-After all, the digital tools automakers use – the most common one is called Autodesk Alias – are made of of bits and bytes, an app that launches in Windows 10.
+After all, the digital tools automakers use are made of bits and bytes (the most common one being Autodesk Alias, for Windows 10).

 Interestingly, and possibly more than other computer-aided design efforts, car modeling, prototyping, and design on a computer is a surprisingly 'physical' and analog process, even though it is actually mostly digital these days.